MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-tuning-nics.md

 ### RSS Profiles and RSS Queues

-The default RSS predefined profile is Non-Uniform Memory Access (NUMA)-Static, which changes the default behavior from previous versions of Windows.
+The default RSS predefined profile is **NUMAStatic**, which differs from the default that the previous versions of Windows used.
 Before you start using RSS profiles, review the available profiles to understand when they are beneficial and how they apply to your network environment and hardware.

 For example, if you open Task Manager and review the logical processors on your server, and they seem to be underutilized for receive traffic, you can try increasing the number of RSS queues from the default of two to the maximum that your network adapter supports.
 Your network adapter might have options to change the number of RSS queues as part of the driver.

 ##  <a name="bkmk_resources"></a> Increasing network adapter resources

-For network adapters that allow manual configuration of resources, such as receive and send buffers, you should increase the allocated resources.
+For network adapters that allow you to manually configure resources such as receive and send buffers, you should increase the allocated resources.

 Some network adapters set their receive buffers low to conserve allocated memory from the host.
 The low value results in dropped packets and decreased performance.
 Therefore, for receive-intensive scenarios, we recommend that you increase the receive buffer value to the maximum.

 > [!NOTE]
-> If a network adapter does not expose manual resource configuration, it either dynamically configures the resources, or the resources are set to a fixed value that cannot be changed.
+> If a network adapter does not expose manual resource configuration, either it dynamically configures the resources, or the resources are set to a fixed value that cannot be changed.

 ### Enabling interrupt moderation